thinkst/canarytools-docs/docs/incidents/incident-objects.md

 ## Canarytokens

-There are two types of Canarytokens, HTTP and DNS.
+Most Canarytokens make use of `HTTP` and `DNS` as their underlying communication channel.

 ### HTTP
 <div class="section-container">